Whitepaper's & Blogs

 Check how new OS releases are supported.
 You don’t want to have to wait for a major update for the new features of your latest Android or iPhone to be supported.

-Some of the more established UEM’s like VMWare’s Workspace ONE pride themselves on offering same day support for the latest updates.
+Some of the more established UEM’s like Omnissa’s Workspace ONE pride themselves on offering same day support for the latest updates.

 Automated enrollment